 |Location||Abbot Hall Social Centre|

-We will aim to show films that are excellent of their kind, be that comedy, drama, thriller or anything else.
-Any U3A member will be welcome: turn up on the day, or contact Mark Miller first if you prefer.
-We hope to develop a core membership of regular attenders, as well as attracting those who come along more occasionally.
+We show films that are excellent of their kind, be that comedy, drama, thriller or anything else.
+Any U3A member will be welcome, also accompanying non-members: turn up on the day, or contact Mark Miller first if you prefer.
+Some attend regularly, others come along more occasionally.

 2 May: Cinema Paradiso (1988).

 A “near-perfect melding of direction, acting, script, sound track, and cinematography”; “a warm-hearted and wonderful film about life in small-town Italy after World War II”.
 Italian, with subtitles.

 Science-fiction classic, loosely based on Shakespeare’s The Tempest; “intelligent, funny and thought-provoking ... certainly head and shoulders above the standards set by the rest of the genre”; “elements of Shakespeare's The Tempest, the Garden of Eden, and Freudian psychology make an enlightening tale of other-worldly mystery”.

 No film in July or August.

 Films will start at 2.00 p.m.; please arrive by 1.45 p.m. £1.50 for venue hire.
 Everyone welcome.
 No advance notice needed; just turn up.

 We will show seven films in 2019.
 There will be no film in January or February.

 On Thursday 7 March: Rebecca (1940), directed by Hitchcock, with a first-class cast led by Laurence Olivier & Joan Fontaine.
 A classic early Hitchcock thriller/romantic melodrama, full of suspense, mystery and brooding atmosphere.